 La Digue Seychelles Travel Guide

-The Island of bicycles operates without a public bus system, metro, or trams.
-This absence defines the island, greatly playing a part in its tranquil atmosphere and low environmental impact.
-The isle's main modes of transport include bicycles, electric buggies (serving as taxis), and walking.
-This unique transport landscape encourages a slower, more immersive way of taking in the island.
+The Island of bicycles operates without a public bus network, metro, or trams.
+This absence defines the island, greatly contributing to its tranquil atmosphere and low environmental impact.
+Of the island main ways of getting around include bicycles, electric buggies (serving as taxis), and walking.
+This unique transport landscape encourages a slower, more immersive way of experiencing the island.

 The Island of bicycles is very pedestrian-friendly, especially around La Passe and coastal areas.
 Many attractions are walkable.